 No, family members are limited to the plan selected by the subscriber.

-No. If you elect family coverage for medical, you may only choose family coverage or choose to opt-out of the Uniform Dental Benefit.
+No. If you elect family coverage for medical, you may only choose family coverage for dental or choose to decline the Uniform Dental Benefit.

-Similarly, if you elect single coverage for medical, you may only choose single coverage or choose to opt-out of the Uniform Dental Benefit.
+Similarly, if you elect single coverage for medical, you may only choose single coverage for dental or choose to decline the Uniform Dental Benefit.